-The Radio Club began at College at Brockport in the late 1950’s and, shortly thereafter, efforts began to acquire a FM frequency.
+The Radio Club began at SUNY Brockport in the late 1950’s and, shortly thereafter, efforts began to acquire a FM frequency.
 Starting in 1957, the Radio Club began broadcasting via public address to the student union on the Brockport campus.
 On May 1, 1964, the station, then known as WBSN began transmitting to the entire campus via telephone lines.
 In January 1970, the station moved into its present facilities in the Seymour College Union and became WBSU-AM.

-The station has been recognized four times by the New York State Broadcasters Association for excellence in broadcasting in competition with other professional stations around the state as well as ten other awards from national organizations since 1988.
+The station has been recognized four times by the New York State Broadcasters Association for excellence in broadcasting in competition with other professional stations around the state as well as 14 other awards from national organizations since 1988.
 The station received two awards from the Broadcast Education Association in 2003 and two from the now-defunct National Association of Collegiate Broadcasters in the 1990’s.
-College Broadcasters, Inc. (CBI) has recognized the station as a national finalist in their National Student Production Awards competition once in 2003, twice in 2004, once in 2005, twice in 2007 and once more in 2008.
-The success of the alumni is their ultimate legacy as they continue to represent Brockport in their broadcast and related careers in New York City, Phoenix, Philadelphia, Washington, D.C., Los Angeles, Atlanta and Tampa nationally and Rochester, Utica, Buffalo, Binghamton, Albany and Syracuse more locally.
+College Broadcasters, Inc. (CBI) has recognized the station as a national finalist in their National Student Production Awards competition in 2003 (1), 2004 (2), 2005 (1), 2007 (2), 2008 (1), 2009 (1), 2011 (1), 2013 (1) and 2015 (2) and from College Media Association in 2014.